Familiarize yourself. Everglades Edge

 winter time weather here in Southwest

 Florida.
-It's very warm now too, and the trail sand is loosening up with
+It's very warm now too, and the trail sand is packed and the

 in late summer/early fall due to the flooding of sheet flow water.
 This is